 “Good Lord!” exclaims Elenka, and we both gasp.

 “Well, if you would believe it,” continued Dobrinka, “I felt as if the ground had just fallen out from under me, and then came back.
 What a thing—just imagine, what a coincidence, to run into your brother like that!
 So we stood and talked for quite awhile, and—and to this day I’m angry, it just didn’t occur to me to get that boy’s address.”

 In 1989 I saw Dobrinka and her husband again, and she told me the story again.
-At the end of that conversation, I asked how the gypsy had recognized her?
+At the end of that conversation, I asked how the Roma man had recognized her?
 (I had secretly wondered if they might have seen each other occasionally as they grew up.)
 But both Dobrinka and Spas said definitively that it was a "completely chance" meeting, and he did not know or "recognize" her.
 It just turned out that way.
 I wish I had a picture of him too!

 For the die-hards who would like to hear this conversation, I'll put it here—but I don't really expect many people to listen to it!

 Later that afternoon, Elenka told Dobrinka how I had visited the village two summers before (with my husband and son) and had gone up into the field where a group of women were haying—another magical occasion.
 The women had sung, and we had recorded, and Elenka had recognized me from then, although she didn’t let on right away.